New from ACTIVE: Check out our latest products here

 Start by closing all of the zippers and velcros on the sleeping bag.

-The next step is to rinse out the detergent.
-Fill the bathtub with clean water again and use it to “rinse” the sleeping bag.
-You want to do this until the product is free of soap – it can take several rinses for the water to become clear.
+Drain the tub and refill it with clean water to rinse the bag.
+Continue until the item is free of detergent (it can take several rinses for the water to turn clear).

 Tips for Keeping Your Sleeping Bag Clean